rsvim/rsvim.github.io/docs/api/intro.md

 ## 2. Standardized Web Platform APIs

-Besides the ECMAScript standard, a large number of web APIs are also "global objects", provided by most browsers and javascript runtimes (including node and deno).
-The full list of all web APIs and interfaces can be found in [MDN | Web APIs](https://developer.mozilla.org/en-US/docs/Web/API), and the [WinterCG](https://wintercg.org/) community group come up with the [Minimum Common Web Platform API](https://common-min-api.proposal.wintercg.org/) specification, which defines a minimum set of standard web platform APIs to both browser and non-browser javascript-based runtimes.
-Consistent with the principles of general APIs, Rsvim only provides a subset of them.
+Besides the ECMAScript standard, a large number of web APIs are also been widely used and implemented by most javascript-based runtimes: chrome/firefox browsers, node/deno runtimes, etc. The full list of all web APIs and interfaces can be found in [MDN | Web APIs](https://developer.mozilla.org/en-US/docs/Web/API), and the [WinterCG](https://wintercg.org/) community group come up with the [Minimum Common Web Platform API](https://common-min-api.proposal.wintercg.org/) specification, which defines a minimum set of standard web platform APIs to both browser and non-browser javascript-based runtimes.
+Rsvim also follows the WinterCG standards, but (maybe) provide a subset of these APIs due to the development effort.

-The web APIs are "global objects", and can be accessed without importing any external modules just like javascript standard built-in objects.
+The web APIs are also "global objects", and can be accessed without `import`/`require` any additional/external modules, just like javascript/ecmascript standard built-in global objects/APIs.

 ## 3. Rsvim Specialized APIs